 This Mind-Bending Attraction in Davao Will Turn Your World Upside Down!

 Planning a trip to Davao with your family?
-I’ve got a cool suggestion for you—the Upside Down House Museum.
+I’ve got a cool suggestion for you, the Upside Down House Museum.
 When we visited Davao, this was one of our stops right after People’s Park, and let me tell you, it’s not your typical museum experience.
 From the moment we walked up to the building, we knew this was going to be fun.
 Let me walk you through our visit, so you can plan your own adventure here!

-The moment we arrived, the first thing that caught my eye was the exterior—it literally looked like an upside-down house!
+The moment we arrived, the first thing that caught my eye was the exterior!
+It literally looked like an upside-down house!
 There’s even a car “parked” on the roof, which had Audrey laughing even before we stepped inside.
 I could feel the excitement bubbling as we got our tickets and prepared for what was waiting for us.

 Here’s the ticket info to help you out: